cheshire-cat-ai/core/README.md

 #### Instructions

-- Click on this [link](https://codespaces.new/cheshire-cat-ai/core).
-It will open a new window titled "Create a new codespace":
+- Right-click this [link](https://codespaces.new/cheshire-cat-ai/core) and select "open a new window."
+It will open a webpage titled "Create a new codespace":
 - You can ignore the options on the screen and press the green button "create codespace"
 - Wait for the codespace to load, and then type on the terminal "docker-compose up"
 - It will take a few minutes.
 When you read "Application startup complete," it will show three links: REST API, PUBLIC, and ADMIN.
 - Click on the ADMIN link to configure Cheshire Cat and start playing with it.
 - Have fun!
+- As soon as you're satisfied, you can press "CTRL C" on the terminal to stop the Cheshire Cat.
+Then type docker-compose down to close the docker container.

 ### Install